IDMNYU/audiolab/docs/artists.md

 # Artist Residencies and Support

-The IDM Audio Lab supports composers, musicians, sound artists, scholars and designers working with synthesizers and other electronic sound.
+The IDM Audio Lab supports composers, musicians, sound artists, scholars and designers working with synthesizers and other technologies related to sound.
 We also run a summer residency program.
 Please reach out to Luke if you're interested in working with us.

 Audio Lab artists, past and present: